FirelyTeam/firely-docs/vonk/reference/programming_api/bundles.rst

       //fill in details of the bundle as a whole, like Meta or Identifier.

-The limitation of this is that you are bound to either STU3 or R4.
-That implies that you cannot include :ref:`feature_customresources` in the bundle.
+The limitation of this is that you are bound to either STU3 or R4, and that also implies that you cannot include :ref:`feature_customresources` in the bundle.

 Bundle from SourceNodes
 -----------------------